CraigStuntz/CraigStuntz.github.io/drafts/2020-02-18-equality-is-hard.markdown

   are often entirely broken, and even when they're not, they don't make it obvious when, for example, they'll do a structural comparison vs a reference comparison.
 * _Essential complexity:_ Equivalence is often _genuinely complicated_ in places where it is needed, such as
-  when comparing floating point numbers.
+  when comparing floating point numbers, and it gets even harder in edge cases like comparing functions.

 Another way to divide this up is "stuff which should be fixed by programming language _implementors_" (the "inessential complexity" above) and "stuff which must be resolved by programming language _users._